Moxie1776/wellpna/frontend/README.md

 ## Development Guidelines

 - Use TypeScript for all new code
-- Follow Joy UI component patterns
+- Follow MUI component patterns
 - Test all components and pages
 - Use the established color scheme and design tokens
 - Keep components small and focused on single responsibilities

 ## Testing Best Practices

+Tests now use real data for integration testing with the backend, ensuring comprehensive validation of user flows.
+Only external services like email are mocked where necessary.

 ### Console Output in Tests